-Associate Professor of Public Policy, Sociology and the Institute for Society and Genetics
+Professor of Public Policy, Society and Genetics, and Sociology; Director, UCLA Institute for Society & Genetics

 Areas of Interest:History, Information Technology, Politics, Race and Ethnicity, Social Movements/Labor Unions